For the longest time, many people - including me - have thought the Apple MacBook Air would be discontinued as it has not been refreshed since 2015.

 That said, there was no visible lag when I used Pixelmator to edit photos or when I launched Final Cut Pro to edit videos.
 But do not expect to do video encoding quickly with this machine.

-•Verdict: It might not be the fastest or the cheapest laptop, but the Apple MacBook Air (2018) is all you need if you are looking for portable computing at a reasonable price.
+Verdict: It might not be the fastest or the cheapest laptop, but the Apple MacBook Air (2018) is all you need if you are looking for portable computing at a reasonable price or your very first Mac.